Smanas786/Golang---Fun-Heist-Program/README.md

 Is Heist on? true
 Grab and GO!
 Is Heist on? true
+Left Safely
 Is Heist on? true
 Start the gateway Car!
-Total $995754 grabbed from this successful heist!
+Total $37928 grabbed from this successful heist!

 # Ouput - Failure
 Looks like you've managed to make it part the guards.
 Good job, but remember, this is the first step.